xxks-kkk/linuxjedi.co.uk/content/pages/name.md

 - You can break "Zeyuan" as "Ze-Yuan", which represents two Chinese characters: "Ze" and "Yuan".
 "Ze" can be prounced as "ch" or "Z" and "Yuan" shares the same prouncation with Chinese currency
-unit: "Yuan" (the spelling is not the same though).
+unit: "Yuan" (the chinese spelling is not the same though).
 I find this trick works particularly well in the econ department.
 - Facebook helps me to figure out the prounciation as "ZE-yoo-AHN HOO".
 Sounds pretty close.
 - Simply call me "Zack" and forget about the Chinese prounciation nonsense.